wp-plugins/robo-gallery/readme.txt

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= How to customize border of the gallery thumbnails? =

-In gallery settings you can find general settings section where you can turn on/off thumbnails border.
-Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= Do you have some limit for images size in gallery? =

-No, we don't have any limits for image size in our gallery.

 = How to enable lazy load in gallery options? =

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process